serverless/components/README.md

 # Overview

 Serverless Components are libraries of code that know how to provision an outcome/use-case.
-Anyone can use them for free, as well as create them, and publish them, to the Serverless Registry.

-They are focused primarily on use-cases built upon cloud infrastructure with serverless qualities, enabling you to deliver software with radically low operational cost.
-Serverless Components are to serverless back-end use-cases, what React Components are to front-end use-cases.
+They are focused primarily on use-cases built on cloud infrastructure with serverless qualities, enabling you to deliver functionality with radically low operational cost, without having to be very knowledgeable about the underlying infrastructure.
+Serverless Components are to serverless, back-end use-cases, what React Components are to front-end use-cases.

 A Component can be designed to provision low-level infrastructure (e.g. an AWS S3 bucket).
 However, they can also provision higher-order outcomes (which is when they are at their best).
 Examples of higher-order outcomes are: